OpenID Connect check session iframe

 After signing in a user with OpenID Connect the client application may need to periodically check if the user is still logged in with the OpenID provider.

-A simpler alternative for checking the user authentication status is provided by the OpenID Connect Session Management extension: After successful user authentication, the client application can use window.postMessage to poll a hidden OpenID provider iframe, where JavaScript with access to the IdP session cookie can check for changes in in the user’s authentication status.
+An alternative method to check the user authentication status is provided by the OpenID Connect Session Management extension: After successful user authentication, the client application can use window.postMessage to poll a hidden iframe, where JavaScript with access to the IdP session cookie can check for changes in in the user’s authentication status.

 2. Prerequisites